 The University of Michigan Medical School began in the year 1850 with five faculty members, 90 students, and five physicians seeking additional training.
-The School currently has 3,514 faculty members teaching 708 medical students, 1,190 interns and residents, 588 graduate students, and 604 postdoctoral fellows, as well as other groups of learners.
-The Medical School offers three faculty tracks: Instructional Track (906); Research Track (325); and Clinical Track (1,144).
-Additionally, the School has 315 clinical lecturers/lecturers.
+The School currently has 3,879 faculty members teaching 795 medical students, 685 graduate students, 591 postdoctoral fellows, and over 1,000 interns and residents, as well as other groups of learners.
+The Medical School offers three faculty tracks: Instructional Track (955); Research Track (415); and Clinical Track (1,549).
+Additionally, the School has 256 clinical lecturers/lecturers.

 The University has had notable "firsts" in medicine: it was among the first of the state-supported universities to have a medical school (1850), it had the first teaching hospital owned by a university (1869), and it had the first university department of roentgenology (1917).
 Given these circumstances, teaching and research were early priorities.
 Medical School alumni include Nobel Prize winners, a former U.S. Surgeon General, leaders of Fortune 500 companies, and faculty at the best educational and research institutions around the world.
 With 20,600 alumni, the School is second in the nation in the number of alumni who are faculty members at academic institutions across the country.
 Thousands of University of Michigan Medical School graduates provide the highest quality of care to patients in the United States and throughout the world.
-Today the Medical School graduates approximately almost 200 physicians annually and is consistently ranked as one of the top institutions in the nation.
-In US News & World Report's 2016 Best Medical Schools rankings, the University of Michigan Medical School placed #5 for primary care and #10 for research.
-The Medical School has 20 clinical and nine basic sciences departments, as well as the Unit for Laboratory Animal Medicine.
-Teaching, research, and clinical care often cross traditional departmental boundaries, particularly in the School's 39 interdisciplinary research centers and institutes, including the Comprehensive Cancer Center, the Geriatrics Center, the Cardiovascular Center, and the Michigan Institute for Clinical and Health Research.
+Today the Medical School graduates approximately 200 physicians annually and is consistently ranked as one of the top institutions in the nation.
+In the 2020 U.S. News & World Report's Best Medical Schools rankings, the University of Michigan Medical School placed No. 6 for primary care and No. 16 for research.
+The Medical School has twenty clinical and nine basic sciences departments, as well as the Unit for Laboratory Animal Medicine.
+Teaching, research, and clinical care often cross traditional departmental boundaries, particularly in the School's 39 interdisciplinary research centers and institutes, including the Rogel Cancer Center, the Geriatrics Center, the Cardiovascular Center, and the Michigan Institute for Clinical and Health Research (MICHR).

 Faculty members lead research efforts in a broad scope of basic and clinical science areas.
-In FY2016, the Medical School received $520.5 million in awards from all external sponsors.
-Annual NIH grant funding awarded to the School's clinical researchers and biomedical scientists reached $310.6 million in FY2016, which places UMMS 10th of medical schools in the nation in terms of NIH grants awarded (2.6% of the market share).
-In FY 2016, Medical School researchers filed a record-breaking 169 reports of new inventions with the U-M Office of Technology Transfer, and the Medical School was awarded a total of 43 new patents.
+In FY2019, the Medical School received $646 million in awards from all external sponsors.
+Annual NIH grant funding awarded to the School's clinical researchers and biomedical scientists reached $552 million in FY2019, which places UMMS 10th of medical schools in the nation in terms of NIH grants awarded.
+In FY2019, Medical School researchers filed 226 reports of new inventions.

-In 2013, a Fast Forward Medical Innovation initiative, led by Dr. Kevin Ward, was created to unify Medical School efforts to nurture commercialization and entrepreneurship activity in close collaboration with U-M Technology Transfer.
+Fast Forward Medical Innovation initiative unifies Medical School efforts to nurture commercialization and entrepreneurship activity in close collaboration with U-M Technology Transfer.
 The initiative integrates activities of the Office of Research's Business Development group and the MTRAC for Life Sciences commercialization fund with partners across campus, such as the College of Engineering's Center for Entrepreneurship and the U-M Business Engagement Center.

-In addition to their work in research and education, faculty in clinical departments provide inpatient and outpatient care within Michigan Medicine (MM), which includes three major hospitals and multiple health centers and outpatient clinics.
-MM provided 2.1 million outpatient visits and more than 48,800 hospital discharges in FY2016.
-The Medical School's physical plant is comprised of 64 buildings (including 26 at the North Campus Research Complex), encompassing 4.1 million square feet.
+In addition to their work in research and education, faculty in clinical departments provide inpatient and outpatient care within Michigan Medicine, which includes three major hospitals and multiple health centers and outpatient clinics.
+Medical School's physical plant is comprised of 50 buildings (including 16 at the North Campus Research Complex), encompassing 2.3 million square feet.

 Michigan Institute for Clinical & Health Research (MICHR)